onurcbayrak/LCA-KPConv/README.md

 Currently, this repository only contains the code with the selected parameters for the STPLS3D dataset.
-The code for Hessigheim3D and Toronto3D datasets will be released after the peer-review process

 To reproduce the results on STPLS3D,
 Replace the folder path (Line 84):